 Stephen is a strong local advocate and rugby fanatic who has served as the Member for Myall Lakes since 2011.

-Prior to politics Stephen has had a diverse career beginning as a nurse before turning to law and order working as a NSW police officer for 12 years.
+Prior to politics Stephen had a diverse career, beginning as a nurse before turning to law and order and working as a NSW police officer for 12 years.
 After returning to study, Stephen worked as a solicitor and barrister and ultimately began his own Forster-based firm, Bromhead Legal.

 Stephen founded the annual Prostate Cancer Awareness Family Fun Day and the Manning/Great Lakes Traffic Offenders Program which educates drivers referred from court to change their behaviour behind the wheel.
 Since the program’s inception there has been a significant decrease in repeat offenders within the local area.

 As well as representing his constituents in State Parliament, Stephen served as a member of the Legal Affairs Committee and Chair of the Legislation Review Committee during his first term.
-He currently is a member of the Public Accounts Committee, Standing Orders and Procedure Committee and The Nationals Whip.
+He was the Nationals Whip from 2015 until the 2019 State Election when he was appointed Parliamentary Secretary for Regional Transport.

 Despite Stephen’s busy career, club rugby still plays a prominent part of his life.
 Prior to politics he started the Forster-Tuncurry Rugby Club after years as the President of the Old Bar Club, Vice-President of the Manning River Rugby Club and President of the Mid-North Coast Rugby Union.
 On top of this, Stephen was a founding member of the Harrington Rugby club and Wallambah Rugby Club.